Diabetes remission in people with Type 2 diabetes means that your blood sugar levels are healthy without needing to take any diabetes medication.

 Thanks to our research funding, scientists have been busy investigating a new weight management treatment, which includes a low-calorie diet, to help people put their Type 2 diabetes into remission.

-This ground-breaking study is called DiRECT, short for Diabetes Remission Clinical Trial, and the results have already inspired the NHS to pilot Type 2 diabetes remission programmes in England and Scotland.
-Get the latest on DiRECT.
+This ground-breaking study is called DiRECT, short for Diabetes Remission Clinical Trial.
+The results have already inspired the NHS England to pilot a Type 2 diabetes remission programme later in 2019 and Scotland are busy rolling out programmes right now.
+Get the latest exciting news on DiRECT.

 “By the second day of the study I started getting more energy, by the third day I started feeling better.
 My taste even changed.
 By the end of it, my 16 tablets a day went down to zero, my blood pressure which was sky high went back to normal.
 I felt 10 years younger."